Digital-Media/mongoshop/EXERCISES.md

 - Submit the provided `students` [example](https://github.com/Digital-Media/mongoshop/blob/main/src/Examples/SchemaValidation/students.json)
 - it's based on a MongoDB example in the [MongoDB Documentation](https://www.mongodb.com/docs/manual/core/schema-validation/specify-json-schema/#std-label-schema-validation-json).
 - Insert 2 documents into `students`.
-- Find out, how to insert integer values.
+- Find out, how to insert integer values and doubles.
 - 1st document without key street
 - 2nd document with key street.
-- Force validation errors for required major, year not in valid range and gpa is not a double and document them with further inserts.
+- Insert documents, that cause validation errors for required major, year not in valid range and gpa is not a double and document them with further inserts.

 - Create a schema validation for a table `product` with required keys `"name": string`, `"price": double`, `"sku": int` and `"active": boolean`.
 - Insert 3 documents.
 - During insert use 2 additional keys that are not required and validated (in this case you need not mention them in the validator).
-- Force an error on the boolean data type.
+- Insert a document, that causes an error on the boolean data type of active.

 ## hyp3ue7_t2